14 Popular Districts of Phuket: How to Choose

 • High density of hotels of all categories

-Cons: crowded, noisy, not the cleanest water near the shore, expensive during high season.
+Cons: crowded, noisy, not the cleanest water near the shore.

 Perfect for: youth, groups of friends, lovers of nightclubs, shopping, and active recreation.